kubernetes/kubernetes/staging/src/k8s.io/metrics/IMPLEMENTATIONS.md

 - [Datadog Cluster Agent](https://github.com/DataDog/datadog-agent/blob/c4f38af1897bac294d8fed6285098b14aafa6178/docs/cluster-agent/CUSTOM_METRICS_SERVER.md).
   Implementation of the external metrics provider, using Datadog as a backend for the metrics.
   Coming soon: Implementation of the custom metrics provider to support in-cluster metrics collected by the Datadog Agents.

+- [Kube Metrics Adapter](https://github.com/zalando-incubator/kube-metrics-adapter).
+A general purpose metrics adapter for Kubernetes that can collect and serve custom and external metrics for Horizontal Pod Autoscaling.